Linux Professional Institute Rolls Out its Global Training Partner Program to Japan

 About the Linux Professional Institute:

-Established in 1999, the Linux Professional Institute (LPI) is the global certification standard and career support organization for open source professionals.
-With more than 600,000 exams delivered, it's the world’s first and largest vendor-neutral Linux and open source certification body.
-LPI has certified professionals in over 180 countries, delivers exams in 9 languages, and has hundreds of training partners.
+Linux Professional Institute (LPI) is the global certification standard and career support organization for open source professionals.
+With more than 165,000 certification holders, it's the world’s first and largest vendor-neutral Linux and open source certification body.
+LPI has certified professionals in over 180 countries, delivers exams in multiple languages, and has hundreds of training partners.

 LPI advances the Linux and Open Source movement through strategic partners, sponsorships, innovative programs and community development activities.
 LPI's major founding financial sponsors are Platinum Sponsors IBM, Linux Journal, Linux Magazine, As well as Gold Sponsors HP and IDG.